 VIPs (Very Important Pooches)

 With their superior sense of smell and people-pleasing disposition, many dogs have learned the skills that make them valuable members of society – from guiding the blind through crowded streets to sniffing out dangerous weapons and illegal substances for the police.

 The Dogs with Jobs feature at the National Pet Show brings together some truly remarkable dogs who all have their own important responsibilities.
 You’ll get the chance to meet the dogs and chat to their trainers to learn more about the important work they do.

 Here are some of the wonderful working dogs you will meet at the show:

-These dogs are trained to provide comfort to people in high-stress situations and are often placed in hospitals, nursing homes, schools and airports.
+Therapy dogs - These dogs are trained to provide comfort to people in high-stress situations and are often placed in hospitals, nursing homes, schools and airports.
 King Charles Spaniels, Yorkshire Terriers and Pug dogs are often recruited for this role.
-Once you’ve met these smart dogs in the Dogs with Jobs area, head over to our brand new Pets as Therapy area where you can meet doggy celebrity Doug the Pug Therapy Dog.

 Sign up to our newsletter for show news, offers, advice and pet care articles.